What to Pack in Lunchboxes?

 When I started working, I couldn't wait to eat lunch out.
 My sister and I would meet at a local coffee shop or department store cafe counter for lunch.
 We loved the restaurants at Lord & Taylor, B. Altman, Saks Fifth Avenue and Bloomingdales.
 Our favorite coffee shop was Chock Full O'Nuts because it offered date nut bread and cream cheese sandwiches and their signature coffee.

-I worked in an office that mandated coffee breaks and I was schooled by the other office mates in hightailing down to the coffee shop to take my scheduled morning and afternoon breaks.
+I worked in an office that mandated coffee breaks and I was schooled by the other office mates in hightailing it down to the coffee shop to take my scheduled morning and afternoon breaks.
 The waitresses knew we only had 15 minutes so the moment they saw us coming through the doors, they had already placed our coffee cups on the counter!

 Over the years my children packed their lunches because they were always hungry.
 This was the impetus for making granola.
-Their paper lunch sacks contained sandwiches (often more than one), dried and fresh fruit, string cheese, hummus, yogurt, hummus and veggies, applesauce, cookies or crackers and bottles of water.
+Their paper lunch sacks contained sandwiches (often more than one), dried and fresh fruit, string cheese, hummus, yogurt and veggies, applesauce, cookies or crackers and bottles of water.
 Moms tip: pack what I know they’d eat, rather than what I hoped they’d eat.

 They packed granola in large ziplock bags which were handily tucked into their backpacks--this was for snacking throughout the day and for after school sports practices.
 And despite carrying food, I'm convinced they still bought stuff from the school cafeteria!